Jessie (2011 TV series): Controversy

 Disney Channel did not broadcast "Quitting Cold Koala" on its originally scheduled date of May 17, 2013, and showed a rerun of "Kids Don't Wanna Be Shunned" instead.
 The episode did, however, appear on the Disney Channel website, "WATCH Disney Channel", and on "Disney Channel on Demand", the channel's video-on-demand service.
 On Facebook, Disney Channel announced, "We are removing this particular episode from our regular programming schedule and will re-evaluate its references to gluten restrictions in the character's diet".
 The edited version of "Quitting Cold Koala" aired on July 5, 2013, as part of a two-episode spectacular, with all gluten jokes having been removed in the revised version.

-Spin-off and foreign adaptation
+Spin-off and international adaptation

 On February 25, 2015, Disney Channel announced that a Jessie spin-off titled Bunk'd would begin production in the spring.
 The series would star Peyton List, Karan Brar, and Skai Jackson.
 The show premiered on July 31, right after the Disney Channel Original Movie Descendants.

 In India, a Hindi-language adaptation of the show, titled Oye Jassie, premiered on Disney Channel on October 13, 2013.
 Like most adaptations, the episodes and characters are similar to the original.